-UOSSM-International has been distributing of medical consumables to 120+ field hospitals and 200+ medical points across Syria with a total budget of $ 8,000,000.
-UOSSM covers more than 65% of overall medical consumable needs in the northern region of Syria.
+UOSSM has been distributing $8,000,000 worth of medical consumables to more than 120 field hospitals and 200 medical points across Syria.
+UOSSM covers more than 65% of the overall need for medical consumables in northern Syrian.

-Operating Al Bernas Hospital in Syria: The hospital, located in the Latakia countryside in the northern region of Syria, started operating in the end of 2014.
-It provides Obstetric/Gynecological and Pediatric services along with General surgery.
-It provides medical care to more than 25,000 females and conducts an average of 145 deliveries on a monthly basis.
-The hospital has provided care to 37,813 patients, and the maternity ward had 2430 natural births and 1200 caesarean births.
+Al Bernas Hospital: The hospital, located in the Latakia countryside in northern Syria, started operating at the end of 2014.
+Along with general surgery, it provides obstetric/ gynaecological and pediatric services.
+It provides medical care to more than 25,000 females and delivers an average of 145 babies on a monthly basis.
+The hospital has provided care to 37,813 patients and the maternity ward has had over 2430 natural births and 1200 caesarean births.

-In December 2015, the hospital was targeted by 5 missiles, 2 of which directly hit the hospital, forcing it to shut doesn for a period of time.
+In December 2015, the hospital was targeted by five missiles, two of which directly hit the hospital, forcing it to shut down for a period of time.

-There are a total of 5 patient rooms where patients receive three meals a day.
-In 2015, there were 1516 patients of all ages, and 1500 people received physical therapy.
+There are a total of five patient rooms where patients receive three meals a day.
+In 2015, there were 1516 patients of various ages and 1500 people receiving physiotherapy.

-Equipping and renovating hospitals that were damaged by attacks ensures the continuation of medical services despite the collapsing medical system:
+Equipping and renovating hospitals that were damaged in attacks throughout the war ensures the continuation of medical services despite the collapsing medical system.

-The recent violence in rural Aleppo and the changing events in controlled areas led to a huge internal displacement of the citizens in the area.
-UOSSM, in partnership with the World Health Organization (WHO) and Aleppo’s Health Director, provided evacuation vehicles, 10 ambulances and the support of 6 emergency response units, with complete coverage of fuel and operating costs.
+The recent violence in rural Aleppo and the changing events in controlled areas has led to a huge internal displacement of Syrian citizens in the area.
+UOSSM, in partnership with the World Health Organization (WHO) and Aleppo’s Health Director, provided 10 evacuation vehicles, 10 ambulances, and supported six emergency response units by completely covering their cost of operation.
 This project provides emergency response services to more than 25 villages in rural Aleppo.

 The fund helps: